 CONTACT

 There is no good time to have a fire in your business or home.
-Every year, we read about fires that occur during the holiday season.
-Many of those fires are caused by improper usage of holiday lighting, overloading of outlets or trees that have gotten too dry.
-Heating sources are also a leading cause of fires in the winter.
+Every year, we read about fires that occur as the temperatures dip.
+Many of those fires are caused by improper usage of space heaters, overloading of outlets or home maintenance issues.
 Proper attention in these areas greatly reduces the risk of loss at work or home.

 5 Things to Look Out For

-Here are some things to consider for this winter season:
+Here are some things to consider as we approach winter:

 1. An overloaded outlet can melt and catch fire.
 When putting up your holiday decorations, be sure that you are not adding excessive load to your outlets.
 Daisy chains of extension cords are a strict NO. Less is more when it comes to avoiding the fire risk!